hmpl-language/hmpl/README.md

 </html>
 ```

 This way, components from the server are mounted into the DOM without having to add them manually.
-This is great when you want to replace Alpine.js or HTMX in a project.

 ## Why HMPL?